AmdSampsa/container-juggle/files.md

 Here we explain the shared-mount scheme and all the helper scripts.

-Helper scripts are automatically on your PATH, so they just run.
+Helper scripts are automatically on your PATH, so they *just run*.

 **WARNING:** you don't need to worry too much about these nor the directory scheme: the underlying scripts and framework expose the directories and load correct env variables for you in the container